seabeya/tech-stack/dsa/README.md

   > A balanced binary tree is a binary tree in which the heights of the left and right subtrees of any node differ by at most one.
 Balancing the tree helps to ensure efficient operations and maintain a more uniform structure.

   > When every inserted item is greater or smaller than its parent, or certain deletion operations are performed, the tree becomes unbalanced.
 In an unbalanced tree, lookup, insert, and delete operations have a time complexity of `O(h)` because the tree resembles a linked list.
-To solve this issue, we can implement [AVL Trees](https://medium.com/basecs/the-little-avl-tree-that-could-86a3cae410c7) or [Red-Black Trees](https://medium.com/basecs/painting-nodes-black-with-red-black-trees-60eacb2be9a5).
+To solve this issue, we can implement [AVL Trees ↗](https://medium.com/basecs/the-little-avl-tree-that-could-86a3cae410c7) or [Red-Black Trees ↗](https://medium.com/basecs/painting-nodes-black-with-red-black-trees-60eacb2be9a5).
 These data structures perform a switch or rotation after add/delete operations to balance the tree.

 <br>